LightNetDev/BigNet/README.md

 npm run generate
 ```

-This will execute a script [generate-media.mjs](./generate-media.mjs).
+This will execute the [generate-media.mjs](./generate-media.mjs) script.
-You can modify this script if you need another number of entries, e.g. for local development (do not commit this to git!).
+You can modify this script if you need another number of entries - e.g. for local development (do not commit this to git).
 The script makes sure to delete old entries before it creates new ones.

 Running `npm run build` will first run `generate-media.mjs` and then create the static website inside `/dist`.
-This script
-is used on Cloudflare.